Singularities of Ricci flow and diffeomorphisms: Introduction

+A detailed analysis of $\cP$ and its properties plays an important role in the gauge fixing.

-The $L^2$ theory for $\cP$ shares formal similarities with H\"ormander's influential $L^2$ $\bar\partial$ method in several complex variables.
+Solutions of \eqr{e:cPYdv} are unique once we require that $Y$ is orthogonal to the kernel of $\cP$.
+The kernel is the Killing fields.
+We will solve \eqr{e:cPYdv} on any shrinker (Theorem \ref{c:elliptic}) and show via $L^2$ methods that $\|Y\|_{W^{1,2}(\e^{-f})}\leq \|\dv_f\,h\|_{L^2(\e^{-f})}$.
+Given the non-compactness, $L^2$ estimates are not sufficient to implement the iteration scheme and we need stronger polynomial estimates.{\footnote{ The $L^2$ theory for $\cP$ shares formal similarities with H\"ormander's influential $L^2$ $\bar\partial$ method in several complex variables.
 In the $L^2$ $\bar\partial$ method, one solves the Poisson equation $\bar\partial u=F$, with estimates, where $\bar\partial F=0$.
 To do so, one introduces the adjoint of $\bar\partial$ with respect to a weight.
 H\"ormander's idea for the weight came from Carleman's method for proving unique continuation of a PDE.
 Here we solve $\cP\,Y= F$, where $F=\frac{1}{2}\,\dv_f\,h$ is orthogonal to the kernel of $\dv_f^*$.
 H\"ormander's method gives weighted $L^2$ bounds for $\bar\partial$ similar to our weighted bounds for $\cP$.
 To introduce a second weight to capture the growth \`a la Carleman and H\"ormander is less natural here.
-Instead, we go a different route to prove stronger bounds.

-We need to control the growth of $Y$ to control the metric in the new coordinates, but $Y$ will be constructed using weighted $L^2$ methods and, thus, a priori could grow rapidly.
-The next theorem shows that an $L^2$ eigenvector field with eigenvalue $\lambda$ for $\cP$ grows polynomially of degree at most $4\,\lambda+1$.
-A Poisson version (Theorem \ref{t:main0a}) is used to control $Y$ with $\cP \, Y = \frac{1}{2} \, \dv_f \, h$.
-We set $b = 2 \, \sqrt{f}$ and measure the growth of $Y$ by the weighted average
+Instead, we go a different route to prove stronger bounds.}} The problems are magnified by that initial closeness is only on a given compact set.
+As one builds out to get closeness on larger sets, one needs at each step to adjust the entire diffeomorphism so the normalization is zero on larger and larger sets.